BS in Food and Nutrition in Business and Industry

 Expert faculty with contacts to local industry leaders

-• Bruce Perkin: Perkin is an independent consultant in the food industry, with activities around the world providing pragmatic advice to the food industry with over 4 decades of experience
+- Adjunct professor Bruce Perkin is an independent consultant in the food industry with over four decades of hands-on experience, providing practical and strategic advice to the food industry.

 Research opportunities